Cantino planisphere

 The Cantino planisphere or Cantino world map is a manuscript Portuguese world map preserved at the Biblioteca Estense in Modena, Italy.
 It is named after Alberto Cantino, an agent for the Duke of Ferrara, who successfully smuggled it from Portugal to Italy in 1502.
 It measures 220 x 105 cm.

-This planisphere is the earliest surviving map showing Portuguese geographic discoveries in the east and west and is particularly notable for portraying a fragmentary record of the Brazilian coast, which the Portuguese explorer Pedro Álvares Cabral explored in 1500, the Southern coast of Greenland, explored in the late 1490s, and for depicting the African coast of the Atlantic and Indian Oceans with remarkable accuracy and detail.
+The planisphere is the earliest surviving map showing Portuguese geographic discoveries in the east and west and is particularly notable for portraying a fragmentary record of the Brazilian coast, which the Portuguese explorer Pedro Álvares Cabral explored in 1500, the southern coast of Greenland, studied in the late 1490s, and the African coast of the Atlantic and Indian Oceans with remarkable accuracy and detail.

-It was valuable at the beginning of the sixteenth century because it showed detailed and up-to-date strategic information in a time when geographic knowledge of the world was growing at a fast pace.
-It is important in our days because it contains unique historical information about the maritime exploration and the evolution of nautical cartography in a particularly interesting period.
-The Cantino planisphere is the earliest extant nautical chart where places (in Africa and parts of Brazil and India) are depicted according to their astronomically observed latitudes.
+It was valuable at the beginning of the sixteenth century because it showed detailed and up-to-date strategic information when geographic knowledge of the world was growing rapidly.
+It remains important today because it contains unique historical information about the maritime exploration and the evolution of nautical cartography during the Age of Discovery.
+The Cantino planisphere is the earliest extant nautical chart depicting places in Africa and parts of Brazil and India according to their latitudes.